JeremWatts/JeremPythonScripts/README.md

    1. Open command prompt, type `taskschd.msc`, press enter.
    2. Have this script open in a cmd window on startup.
 I might detail the steps for this here one day.
 Use an LLM in the mean time.

-**Use-Case Example:** You're seethingly sick of windows' explorer.exe and you still want to see the time.
+**Use-Case Example:** You're seethingly sick of windows' explorer.exe and you still want to see the time and set your volume.

 ---